zrq166/SI507-final-project/README.md

 # SI507-final-project

+My project is aimed at those who love TV shows.
+The purpose is to give tv-lovers a very convenient tool to get the detailed information of all the TV shows in the world in 2018.
+In my program, I get Top 200 TV shows in 2018 from The Movie Database API.
+Since the returned results from this API shows country in country codes.
+I also scrape from https://countrycode.org/ to get each Country’s full name.
 * ## Data Source
 > There are two data sources in my project.
 Country table and TV table have a relation of Country Name.
 The TV table has a Foriegn key of CountryId, which references Id in Country table.
 >> 1. Country table is composed of data from <https://countrycode.org/>.
 I scrape COUNTRY, ISO CODES, POPULATION, AREA KM2, and GDP $USD from the website.